treinartz/markdown_test/week0/week0.md

 # Here is week 0 in markdown
 [see the markdown cheatsheet:](https://www.markdownguide.org/cheat-sheet/)

-You will need these 6 items in each weeks's digital notebook markdown file from week 1- week 10: (see the items located next to their numbers below)
+You will need these 6 items in each weeks's digital notebook markdown file from week 1- week 10: (see the items listed next to their numbers below)

 1. parpagraph description for what the code does
 2. paragrph reflection on the process including challenges and solutions